- March 2, 2017

 Use your Warranty Repairs to Prove your Case

 The same principle applies with car warranties and California Lemon Laws.
 You may fit all the criteria to be compensated when your vehicle turns out to be a lemon; but because you didn’t document your repairs, you’re stuck with a broken car and no way to fix or get rid of it except out of your own pocket.
+Just like you’d consult a pedestrian accident lawyer after an accident as a pedestrian.
 That’s why it is vitally important to remember to always document any work that is done under warranty on your vehicle.
+Consulting with a trusted lemon law lawyer can help guide you through this often complicated process.

 To start with the basics, the Federal Trade Commission (FTC) defines a warranty as “a promise, often made by a manufacturer, to stand behind its product or to fix certain defects or malfunctions over a period of time.”
 The warranty may differ in coverage, length of time or mileage that it extends to.
 It is important to note here that the repairs do not have to be done at the dealership; the Magnuson-Moss Warranty Act makes it illegal to void a warranty simply because someone other than the dealer did the work.
 The act does state, though, that, “the manufacturer or dealer can, however, require consumers to use select repair facilities if the repair services are provided to consumers free of charge under the warranty.”